Ryley Jacks: Melbourne Storm: 2016–2018

 Jacks was 18th man in the 2017 Grand Final win over the North Queensland Cowboys.

 In June 2017, Jacks extended his contract with the Storm until the end of 2018.
 He was on the extended bench for the 2018 Grand Final loss to the Sydney Roosters.

+Gold Coast Titans: 2019

-For the 2019 NRL season, Jacks signed on with the Gold Coast for two seasons.
+For the 2019 NRL season, Jacks signed on with the Gold Coast Titans for two seasons.
 Jacks made a total of 13 appearances for the Gold Coast in the 2019 NRL season as the club endured a horror year on and off the field.
 During the halfway mark of the season, head coach Garth Brennan was sacked by the club after a string of poor results.

+The Gold Coast managed to win only four games for the entire season and finished last claiming the wooden spoon.